 Our success depends in part on our ability to obtain patents, licenses and other IP rights to protect our proprietary technologies and processes.
 IP rights that apply to our various products include patents, copyrights, trade secrets, trademarks and mask work rights.
-We currently own approximately 19,500 patents and pending patent applications, corresponding to approximately 9,300 patent families (each patent family containing all patents originating from the same invention), including 597 new patent filings in 2022.
+We currently own approximately 20,000 patents and pending patent applications.